 Budget preparation constitutes a large segment of the proposal and often takes a different structure depending on the sponsor.
-For instance, on federal grants, the budget will always contain both direct costs and indirect or Facilities and Administrative (F&A) costs, whereas a budget developed for a corporate grant or contract may benefit from adding indirect costs to each line item and showing only the total.
+For instance, on federal grants, the budget will always contain both direct costs and indirect or Facilities and Administrative (F&A) costs.

 TMCC requires a detailed budget and budget justification to accompany the proposal, even if the sponsor does not require it.

-The budget and budget justification is a key factor that sponsors use to determine whether or not a project should be funded.
+The budget and budget justification are key factors that sponsors use to determine whether or not a project should be funded.
 If the budget is inconsistent with the work proposed, sponsors will be concerned that the PI doesn’t understand what it will take to complete the scope of work.